-- [1] A MPD may include ContentProtection Descriptors to indicate that the 'cenc' scheme is used to encrypt the referenced media, and to provide license acquisition information for one (or more) DRM system(s) with the indicated SystemID. - [2] The Player verifies if a specified DRM is supported using System ID value(s) from the MPD. - With unique KIDs, a license request using the cenc: default_KID attribute value is sufficient to identify a DRM license containing that key that will enable playback of the Components, Representations, Adaptation Sets, or Periods that the ContentProtection Descriptor element and default KID describe. - [3] The TrackEncryptionBox ('tenc') contains default values for the IsEncrypted, IV_size, and KID for the entire track These values are used as the encryption parameters for the samples in this track unless over-ridden by the sample group description associated with a group
+- [1] A MPD may include ContentProtection Descriptors to indicate that the 'cenc' scheme is used to encrypt the referenced media, and to provide license acquisition information for one (or more) DRM system(s) with the indicated SystemID. - 7 [2] The Player verifies if a specified DRM is supported using System ID value(s) from the MPD. - 8 With unique KIDs, a license request using the cenc: default KID attribute value is sufficient - 9 to identify a DRM license containing that key that will enable playback of the Components, Rep- - 10 resentations, Adaptation Sets, or Periods that the ContentProtection Descriptor element and - 11 default KID describe. - 12 [3] The TrackEncryptionBox ('tenc') contains default values for the IsEncrypted, - 13 IV size, and KID for the entire track These values are used as the encryption parameters for the - 14 samples in this track unless over-ridden by the sample group description associated with a group - 15 of samples.
+The license acquisition information could be also present in 'pssh' boxes in the ini- - 16 tialization segment.

-- 1 of samples.
-The license acquisition information could be also present in 'pssh' boxes in the ini- - 2 tialization segment. - 3 [4] Decryption Key acquisition can be performed either by the Player or the DRM Client. - 4 [5] DRM License / Decryption Key response includes the required material for enabling access. - 5 [6] DRM licenses/rights need not be stored in order to look up a key using KID values stored in - 6 the file and decrypt media samples using the encryption parameters stored in each track. - 7 [7] The Player requesting encrypted sample data. - 8 [8] The Player provides encrypted sample data to the DRM Client for decryption using the decryp- - 9 tion key.
-How the DRM system locates the identified decryption key is left to the DRM. - 10 [9] The Player received unencrypted sample data from the DRM Client.
+- 1 [4] Decryption Key acquisition can be performed either by the Player or the DRM Client. - 2 [5] DRM License / Decryption Key response includes the required material for enabling access. - 3 [6] DRM licenses/rights need not be stored in order to look up a key using KID values stored in - 4 the file and decrypt media samples using the encryption parameters stored in each track. - 5 [7] The Player requesting encrypted sample data. - 6 [8] The Player provides encrypted sample data to the DRM Client for decryption using the decryp- - 7 tion key.
+How the DRM system locates the identified decryption key is left to the DRM. - 8 [9] The Player received unencrypted sample data from the DRM Client.

-8. DASH-IF Interoperability Points
+9 8.
+DASH-IF Interoperability Points